I Tried A Full Fenty Skin Routine & Here's What's Worth Your Money

 Rihanna rarely ever misses.
 Whether it's expanding into fragrance or enhancing natural skin with the perfect, light and dewy foundation, it's fair to say that Fenty Beauty has truly shaken up the industry — especially when it comes to inclusivity.
 That's why Fenty fans everywhere were so excited for the launch of Fenty Skin, which comprises cleanser, toner, SPF moisturiser and more.

 I was curious to try Fenty Skin for myself, particularly to see how it would fare on my dry and often sensitive skin.
-When it comes to moisturiser, I love Facetheory’s grapefruit-scented Amil-C Whip M5 SPF 30 – my skin laps it up like it’s never been moisturised before.
+When it comes to moisturiser, I love Facetheory – my skin laps it up like it’s never been moisturised before.
 Would my skin like Fenty's offering just as much?
 Like a lot of people, my skin isn't consistently sensitive but it flares up depending on the time of the month, the amount of stress I experience and the weather, too.
 Could Fenty Skin become my new go-to?

 Intrigued by the hype, I tried a full Fenty Skin routine for 10 days and here's what I'd recommend buying.